ryangray/zx81-utils/README.md

 * Inverse characters

     These are shown in two ways.
-For the `-r` option for more readable output, inverse characters are shown each enclosed in square brackets.
-Letters are uppercase.
-For the `-z` zmakebas output option, the characters are made inverse by inserting the inverse video and true video attribute characters before and after the character.
+For the `-r` option for more readable output, inverse characters are shown enclosed in square brackets, with letters in uppercase.
+For the `-z` zmakebas output option, the characters are made inverse by inserting the inverse video and true video attribute characters before and after the characters.
+Groups of consecutive inverse characters are enclosed in a single pair of square brackets (`-r`) or inverse/true video codes.

 * Miscelaneous